 Another case is when a rotor has already been removed from the vehicle for other work or whatever reason.
 Most auto repair shops, parts stores (if equipped), and machine shops will turn a loose rotor.
-The cost to turn rotors in this instance is about $12 to $25, as long as it has enough machinable material.
+The cost to turn rotors in this instance is about $15 to $25, as long as it has enough machinable material.

 There are two reasons to turn a brake rotor.
 The first is to provide a smooth and fresh surface for brake pads to bed into and operate upon.

-Brake rotors are typically resurfaced any time a new set of brake pads is installed; after which, there is a short process of “bedding in”.
+Brake rotors are typically resurfaced any time a new set of brake pads is installed, after which there is a short process of “bedding in”.
 This sometimes involves heat cycling that gives an operational cure to the pads themselves.

 In the case of ceramic pads, it transfers a certain amount of friction material into the rotor.
 In the event that this doesn’t go well (for whatever reason), sometimes, noise arises.
-A cure for that is sometimes to resurface the rotors and repeat the bedding in process.
+A cure for that is sometimes to resurface the rotors and repeat the bedding in the process.

 Resurfacing Rotors Versus Replacing